KekeShang/test/index.md

 # Publications

 * Major (peer-reviewed) publications, sorted by year.
-To obtain copies of these papers please vist [my Researchgate](https://www.researchgate.net/profile/Keke_Shang). (at which point I believe I am still entitled to give you specific, personal and individual permission to download from this repository) or contact the publishers directly.
+To obtain manuscripts of these papers please vist [my Researchgate](https://www.researchgate.net/profile/Keke_Shang)(at which point I believe I am still entitled to give you specific, personal and individual permission to download from this repository) or contact the publishers directly.

 1, Ke-ke Shang*, et al. " The key to the weak-ties phenomenon."
 EPL (Europhysics Letters), 127(2019): 48002.